 To get a complete insight into the gig economy, here in this article, I have compiled all the necessary gig economy statistics that you can glance through.

-1. There were 9.94 million self-employed individuals in the US as of January 2023, according to Bureau of Labor Statistics data.
+- There were 9.94 million self-employed individuals in the US.

-2. 16.4% of the American workforce is made up of gig workers, according to a 2022 study by Upwork.
+- 16.4% of the American workforce is made up of gig workers.
 This equates to around 25-30 million gig workers.

-8. The gross volume of the gig economy in the year 2023 is expected to reach around 455.2 billion USD.
+- The gross volume of the gig economy in the year 2023 was expected to reach around 455.2 billion USD.

 Gig Workforce Distribution In The United States